fpcorso/analytics-buddy/readme.txt

 Quickly add Google Analytics to your site.
 Copy and paste your tracking ID from Google Analytics to the new "Analytics Buddy" page in the "Settings" menu and you're done!

-Plus, there are:

-* No ads
-* No bloatware
-* No affiliate links
-* No popup when deactivating

 Just a simple and quick way to add Google Analytics to your WordPress site.

 = Make Suggestions Or Contribute =
 We are on [GitHub](https://github.com/fpcorso/analytics-buddy/)!

-== Installation ==

-* Navigate to Add New Plugin page within your WordPress
-* Search for Analytics Buddy
-* Click Install Now link on the plugin and follow the prompts
-* Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==